paul-jdfagan/CausalAI/README.md

 - `SiMMMulator.R`
   *Purpose:* R script for generating synthetic marketing data (adstock, saturation, noise, etc.) with known causal structure using the `siMMMulator` package.
+The actual dataset generated is also in the repo.
   *Related Chapter:*  Chapter 6: Methodology and Results 1: Conventional Statistics vs Causal Inference

 ---